Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Validation of the code

-The error in the osculating element remains finite, even for very small values of $\eta$.
-The discrepancy is largest near pericenter, and are smallest near apocenter.
+The error in the osculating element remains finite, even for very low values of $\eta$.
+The discrepancy is largest near pericenter and smallest near apocenter.
 The maximum relative error we observe in fig.\,\ref{fig:postnewtonianconservedelements} in the first post-Newtonian correction is several orders of magnitude smaller than the theoretical predictions, making an implementation error improbable.
-The discrepancy between the theoretical value and the numerical results may well be caused by round-off.
-In particular since the post-Newtonian corrections require quite a large number of operations per step, and the time step is small.
-With a time-step parameter $\eta = 10^{-3}$ and $\sim 10^3$ operations per post-Newtonian evaluation, we expect the round-off error to grow by some $6$ orders of magnitude over one orbital period.
-With the adopted 16 mantissa implementation, we then arrive at a mean error of the order of $\BigO{10^{6}}$, which is consistent with the observed energy error (bottom row of panels in fig.\,\ref{fig:postnewtonianconservedelements}).
+The discrepancy between the theoretical value and the numerical results may well be caused by round-off, in particular since the post-Newtonian corrections require quite a large number of operations per step and the time step is small.
+With a time-step parameter $\eta = 10^{-3}$ and $\sim 10^3$ operations per post-Newtonian evaluation, we expect the round-off error to grow by some $\text{six}$ orders of magnitude over one orbital period.
+With the adopted 16 mantissa implementation, we then arrive at a mean error of about $\BigO{10^{6}}$, which is consistent with the observed energy error (bottom row of panels in fig.\,\ref{fig:postnewtonianconservedelements}).

-For validation and verification, we recalculate the same initial conditions using ARCHAIN \citep{mikkola2008implemnting}, which results are indistinghuishable from our implementation.
-The discrepancy between the numerical $N$-body result and the converged semi-analytic solution then manifests itself in two independently developed codes.
-We argue that the conserved energy corresponding to the equations of motions truncated to first post-Newtonian order, contains some second post-Newtonian terms that are ignored.
-Since these terms have order $\BigO{v^4/c^4}$ they tend to be important for higher eccentricity and near pericenter, which is precisely what we observe in our simulations.
+For validation and verification, we recalculated the same initial conditions using ARCHAIN \citep{mikkola2008implemnting}.
+The results are indistinguishable from our implementation.
+The discrepancy between the numerical $N$-body result and the converged semianalytic solution then manifests itself in two independently developed codes.
+We argue that the conserved energy corresponding to the equations of motions truncated to first post-Newtonian order contains some second post-Newtonian terms that are ignored.
+Because these terms have order $\BigO{v^4/c^4}$ , they tend to be important for higher eccentricity and near pericenter, which is precisely what we observe in our simulations.

-As a note of warning, be careful when judging the accuracy of an $N$-body simulation based on energy conservation alone, in particular when considering the second-order post-Newtonian terms \citep{2018CNSNS..61..160P}.
+We caution about judging the accuracy of an $N$-body simulation based on energy conservation alone, in particular when considering the second-order post-Newtonian terms \citep{2018CNSNS..61..160P}.
 On the other hand, the secular evolution of the energy does not seem to be affected.
-For the 1-PN terms (including the cross terms) adopted in the main paper the enery is conserved.
+For the 1-PN terms (including the cross terms) adopted in the main paper, the enery is conserved.